-Pierce broke from the norm and installed Raspbian on his Pi, then loaded Chromium to run on startup.
+Pierce broke from the norm, configuring Chromium to run on startup after he installed Raspbian on the Raspberry Pi .
 Finally, he made his own web page and server.

 Before you make your own smart mirror, read the full post.
 Pierce was building this smart mirror as a gift.
 So he has taken care to ensure it looks brilliant.
 There are useful steps in here, like how to remove a monitor’s bezel or cable management.
 But the jewel of the piece is in his woodworking.

 If you aren’t familiar with woodworking but want to make a frame for your smart mirror, Pierce’s build is the best.
 He even set up a MirrorMirror forum for any help you need.